Gurgel: Last projects and bankruptcy (1993–1994)

 The president also extended the IPI reduction of Gurgel BR-800 to all vehicles below 1,000 cc.
 Fiat quickly responded by launching the Uno Mille, and other automakers soon followed with their own one-litre cars.
 This step was considered by many Gurgelistas a kind of betrayal from the government, as the prices of these vehicles was now very similar.
 In 1991 Gurgel released the Motomachine, a shortened two-seater roadster based on the BR-800.
 Only 177 of these were built in 1991.

 However, Gurgel had gained a lot of experience and feedback from the customers and investors during the BR-800 sales, and with that input in mind they started a new project called Gurgel Delta.
 This project was intended to be cheaper than the BR-800, aimed at the lower economic classes, being produced in a new plant near the target market: the northeast.

 Governors of state of Ceará and São Paulo signed a letter of intent in December 1991, where they confirmed interest to fund Gurgel in US$30 million and US$50 million each.
 BNDES would also join if both states confirmed the funding, adding US$25 million.
 By that time, Gurgel had already bought the ground of 650000 square meters, needed for the new factory facilities, and negotiated with Citroën the purchase of machinery used for 2CV production.

 However, the state of Ceará did not confirm the funding in succeeding years, leading to the loss of support from São Paulo and BNDES.
 The schedule for production of the new car was delayed, and in 1993 Gurgel entered a preventive bankruptcy.
 Gurgel still tried reaching an agreement with the federal government, presenting the Delta project to then-President Itamar Franco.

 This presentation resulted in a technical note from the (now extinct) MICT (Ministério de Indústria, Comércio e Turismo, or "Ministry of Industry, Commerce and Tourism" in English) saying that "immediate actions needed to be taken", treating the matter as of "national interest".
 Still, no funding was produced, and on March 1, 1994, Gurgel had it first collapse.
 The administration appealed, but it was already too late, and at the end of 1994 the doors were finally closed and locked.
+Gurgel's corporate entity went bankrupt, leading João Gurgel to blame then-governor Ciro Gomes for the financial meltdown.
+Gomes asserted that Gurgel took a massive loan before the contract and failed to repay it, expecting the State to absorb the debt, which lead to the suspension of the deal between the company and the State of Ceara.